Back to Top

 Grievance Process

-If an approved accommodation is not provided or you disagree with a decision made by Disability Resources, you may submit a grievance using the steps below.
+If an approved accommodation is not provided or you disagree with a decision made by Disability Resources, you may address concerns or grievances using the steps below.

 1) Report the concern promptly

-2) If you disagree with a DRSC decision
+2) If you disagree with a Disability Resources decision

-If the Director of Disability Resources acted in the role of the Access Coordinator and denied an accommodation (or provided an accommodation you consider ineffective), the grievance will be forwarded to the ADA Coordinator, erin.hager@csupueblo.edu.
+If the Director of Disability Resources was the initial contact for the concern and denied an accommodation (or provided an accommodation you consider ineffective), the grievance should be directed in the grievance form below to the Director of Civil Rights Compliance and Title IX and ADA Coordinator, Shelby Serena (shelby.serena@csupueblo.edu).

 Submit a Grievance Form